Kelsey Jones (rugby union)

-Kelsey Jones (born 1 September 1997) is a Welsh Rugby Union professional player who plays hooker for the Wales women's national rugby union team and Gloucester Hartpury in the Premier 15s.
+Kelsey Jade Jones (born 4 September 1997) is a Welsh Rugby Union professional player who plays hooker for the Wales women's national rugby union team and Gloucester-Hartpury in the Premier 15s.

 Rugby career

 Club career

 Jones began rugby training in 2014, at the age of 16, with Seven Sisters in the Neath Valleys.
 With no official youth set-up at the club she wasn't able to play her first match until she turned 17.
 She then helped to create an official youth side, and became the club's first ever girls' youth team captain.

 Jones then played for Ospreys U18s and then Ospreys Seniors, before joining Gloucester-Hartpury at the Premier 15s League in 2019.

 International career

 Jones made her international debut as a substitute against New Zealand in the 2017 Women's Rugby World Cup in Ireland.

 In January 2019, she was named in the Wales squad for the 2019 Six Nations Championship, before being called up for the 2020 tournament, and later the 2021 Championship.

-Jones has earned 22 caps in her rugby career to date.
 She was selected in Wales squad for the 2021 Rugby World Cup in New Zealand.

+Jones was named in the Welsh side for the 2025 Six Nations in March.
+She was later named in the squad to the Women's Rugby World Cup that will be held in England.